robertpeteuil/hashicorp-installer/README.md

 - If `arm64` binaries aren't available for a given product + version, it reverts to `amd64` (Intel)
 - To override detected CPU and force Intel binaries, use the `-m`
   - ex: when using terraform with an older version of a provider that isn't available for arm64
-  - install the intel version of terraform with: `hashi-installer.sh -m`
+  - install the intel version of terraform with: `hcinstaller.sh -m`

 ## Migration from Previous Installers